 Will Expired Film Damage My Camera?

-Since expired film will most likely not damage your camera if you use it feel free to take as many pictures with expired film as you want but note that expired film can be very inconsistent – especially expired color film.
+Since expired film will most likely not damage your camera if you use it, feel free to take as many pictures with expired film as you want but note that expired film can be very inconsistent – especially expired color film.

 Why Do People Buy Expired Films?

+With all the previous warning about film inconsistency, you may wonder why people shoot expired film.
 People buy expired film for many reasons, and each person has a different reason for doing so.

 Why People Purchase Expired Film: